vikingnope/vikingnope/README.md

 Junior Software Developer and University Student
 ------------------------------------------------

-I am a current student in Malta 🇲🇹, majoring in Pure Mathematics, Computing and Physics
+I am a current student in Malta 🇲🇹, majoring in Mathematics and Physics

 * 🌍  I'm based in Malta
-* 🚀  I'm currently working on [Worther](https://worther.vercel.app/), and with the [Lunar Simualtions](https://lunar-simulations.github.io/) team to develop the Boeing 767 for MSFS.
+* 🚀  I'm currently working on [Worther](https://worther.vercel.app/), and with the [Lunar Simualtions](https://lunar-simulations.github.io/) team to developing aircraft for Microsoft Flight Simulator.
 * 🧠  I'm learning Rust and how to be a freelance software developer
 * ⚡  My hobbies are coding, football, playing games, airplanes, flight simulation, rockets and space